I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Buried Explosives World War I

-More than 100 years after World War I, thousands of unexploded shells and bombs are still being found in north eastern France and southern Belgium every year.
-Huge areas are deemed “No-Go” zones because of all the still-dangerous weaponry of the past waiting to claim a victim.
+More than 100 years after World War I, thousands of unexploded shells and bombs are still being found in northeastern France and southern Belgium every year.
+Huge areas are deemed “No-Go” zones because of all the still-dangerous weaponry from the past waiting to claim a victim.

 The Scale of Bombardment

-It’s hard to grasp the magnitude of the shelling that took place in the battlefields of Flanders.
+It’s hard to grasp the magnitude of the shelling that took place on the battlefields of Flanders.
 In the week-long prelude to the Battle of the Somme in July 1916, the Allies fired 1,738,000 shells at German positions.
-That was just one of the many battles in the four-year long conflict.
+That was just one of the many battles in the four-year-long conflict.